 State law does not provide for signature petitions in municipal elections.
 The City of Gainesville allows the fee to be waived if the candidate files an Oath of Undue Burden sworn before the Qualifying Officer at the time of qualifying.

 Questions?
-If you have any questions or need additional information related to becoming a candidate, please contact Clerk of the Gainesville City Commission Omichele D. Gainey at 352-334-5015.
+If you have any questions or need additional information related to becoming a candidate, please contact City Clerk, Omichele D. Gainey at 352-334-5015.

 2021 Election Information